-Tolkien on Death and Eucatastrophe
+Tolkien on Death and Eucatastrophe (Commemoration of the Holy Innocents)

-Dec 28th, 2009 | By Andrew Preslar | Category: Blog PostsEvery story features an action, carried out by a protagonist, who is hindered by an antagonist, which makes for an essential conflict, the development and resolution of which constitutes the basic structure of the story.
-The larger the scope of the action, the more potential a story has for “greatness.”
-Every human life, on this model, is very much a great story.
-The individual is the protagonist, and the enemy is death.
+Every story features the action of a protagonist who is hindered by an antagonist.
+This makes for an essential conflict, the development and resolution of which constitutes the basic structure of the story.
+Every human life is very much a story.
+Each person is the protagonist, and the enemy is death.

 The Gospels contain a fairy-story, or a story of a larger kind which embraces all the essence of fairy-stories.
-They contain many marvels — peculiarly artistic, beautiful, and moving: ‘mythical in their perfect, self-contained significance; and among the marvels is the greatest and most complete conceivable eucatastrophe.
-But this story has entered History and the primary world; the desire and aspiration of sub-creation has been raised to the fulfillment of Creation.1
+They contain many marvels — peculiarly artistic, beautiful, and moving: ‘mythical’ in their perfect, self-contained significance; and among the marvels is the greatest and most complete conceivable eucatastrophe.
+But this story has entered History and the primary world; the desire and aspiration of sub-creation has been raised to the fulfillment of Creation.
+[3]

 Who can count the dust of Jacob, or number the fourth part of Israel?
 Let me die the death of the righteous, and let my last end be like his!